Scholarships and allowances for rural students

 Boarding scholarships for isolated students

-- Check the closing date for the current year on the BSIS application before completing.
+- Check the closing date for the current year on the appropriate BSIS application form below

-- have been accepted either at a NSW public specialist school or agricultural boarding school
+- have been accepted either at a NSW public specialist school or an agricultural boarding school

 - need to board at a school term hostel to access a NSW public secondary school.